learn-co-curriculum/react-hooks-tdd-writing-integration-tests/README.md

 important, you can't be confident that your application _as a whole_ is behaving as expected if that's all you do.

-Kent C. Dodds, the creator of Testing Library, explains it this way: "while having some unit tests to verify these pieces work in isolation isn't a bad thing, _it doesn't do you any good if you don't **also** verify that they work together properly_. ([source])
+Kent C. Dodds, the creator of [Testing Library][testing-library], explains it this way:

+> while having some unit tests to verify these pieces work in isolation isn't a
+> bad thing, _it doesn't do you any good if you don't **also** verify that they
+> work together properly_. ([source])

 Say, for example, that we have an application that includes a login flow with separate components for the login screen, the user's home page, and the logout